Njandukalude Nattil Oridavela: Plot

 They meet occasionally and Rachel tricks Kurien by asking whether he wants to be her boyfriend.
 Kurien agrees but then realises she deceived him and decides not to marry.
 Meanwhile, Sheela starts losing her hair as a side effect.
 So, she trims her head and temporarily quits her lecturing job.
-So, they decide to conduct Sara's engagement.
-At that occasion, Sara asks Kurien if Sheela has the confidence to go through the disease.
-Then Kurien explains a story about her during the Gulf War in 1990.
-Iraqi soldiers invaded Kuwait and they somehow escape to India via Jordan without her confidence going down even by a little bit.
+They decide to get Sara engaged.
+During the occasion, Sara asks Kurien if their mother has the confidence to go through with the treatment.
+Kurien tells her Sara a story about her during the Gulf War in 1990.
+Iraqi soldiers invaded Kuwait and they escaped to India via Jordan without her confidence going down even by a little bit.

-One day, she develops a fever and the children take her to the hospital thinking it as serious.
-But, she comes out fine and Kurien goes to home alone where 'Appachan' (Grandfather) was alone.
-He asks for a piece of orange but as Kurien was obsessed with Lays, he decides to give him some Lays.
-As he bursts open the Lays packet, simultaneously the room blacks out with a deafening sound of the Thunder outside.
+One day, she develops a fever and the children take her to the hospital thinking it to be serious, but she comes out fine and Kurien goes home alone where 'Appachan' (Grandfather) is alone.
+He asks for a piece of orange but as Kurien is obsessed with Lays, he decides to give him some Lays.
+As he bursts open the Lays packet, simultaneously the room blacks out with a deafening sound of the thunder outside.
 80-year-old Appappan dies instantly in the sudden shock.
-After that the family plans for a trip to Kodaikanal and when they reach there, Kurien gets a call from the doctor.
-He smiles after attending the call, signifying that Sheela has been cured of the disease.
-The following scenes show flashbacks where each family member cried behind closed doors, hiding their tears from Sheela.
+After that the family plan for a trip to Kodaikanal and when they reach there, Kurien gets a call from the doctor.
+He smiles after attending the call, signifying that Sheela has been cured.
+The following scenes show flashbacks where each family member cries behind closed doors, hiding their tears from Sheela.
 The last scene of the movie shows Kurien crying and when Sheela calls him, he wipes his tears and goes.
-In the end of the film, Kurien marries Rachel.
+At the end of the film, Kurien marries Rachel.